Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-Edit-The-World.md

 For this example, I'm going to create a simple blur.
 Don't worry if yours is a different color.
 It's random when you start and you can change it later.

-Next, i'm going to add another iterator and add a transform to it.
-This one, i'm going to leave as linear.
+Next, I'm going to add another iterator and add a transform to it.
+This one, I'm going to leave as linear.

-Next, i'm going to go to the pre affine for this iterator and use the Y offset to move the transform by 2.
+Next, I'm going to go to the pre affine for this iterator and use the Y offset to move the transform by 2.
 This will take the blur from iterator 1 and "move" it.
 This isn't a true move though.
 What's happening is, it's triggering two iterators and they sort of combine.